erangvee/ai-photo-renamer-app/README.md

 This code feeds on images inside a `/source-<randomhash>` folder, generates a filename based on the image (using Gemini `gemini-1.5-flash` model), and copies and renames the images to `/output-<randomhash>`.

+# Other info
+* To facilitate simultaneous use of the Streamlit app, unique `source` and `output` folders are created per session to separate images uploaded by different users.
+These folders are deleted after session is finished (requires the user to click Finished Session button).
+For future enhancement: detect when the session is done and automatically delete `source` and `output` folders.
+* If an image similar to a processed one is named similarly, the filename is appended with a counter (i.e. `hand-holds-city-polaroid-photo.png`, `hand-holds-city-polaroid-photo (1).png`, `hand-holds-city-polaroid-photo (2).png`, ...)
+* The prompt requires the image description (which is used as new filename) to be no more than 5 words.
+You can update the prompt in `genname/generator.py`.

 # Python Environment
 This code is developed and tested on Python 12.
 Packages used with their corresponding versions are in `requirements.txt`.